"Your problem is to change the gap which exists between where you are now and the goal you intend to achieve" - Earl Nightingale

 Speaking of opportunities, anti-incumbency against the present government, lack of experience among new parties, COVID mishandling by the current government can be some great opportunities the party can capitalize on to meet the desired vote share.

-PESTEL is an extensively used tool that can be implemented to examine the impact of external factors on an organization or industry in the usual sense.
+PESTEL Analysis (Also known as PESTLE Analysis) is an extensively used tool that can be implemented to examine the impact of external factors on an organization or industry in the usual sense.
 These external factors include political, economic, social, technological, environmental, and legal, hence the acronym PESTEL.

 How PESTEL can be a perfect fit for Gap Analysis